mirko1593/concertpacker/readme.md

 - Just a kata to practice TDD.
 - It is about to provide a packer to pack ticket-selling function of concerts.

-## First Commit
+## Progress
-First Commit is all about view concert details.
+- First Commit is all about view concert details.

 ## License